Yipara logoYipara

 +

-For minor cat wounds, you can: gently clean with lukewarm water or saline solution (1 teaspoon salt per 2 cups boiled then cooled water), pat dry with clean gauze, and apply a thin layer of plain antibiotic ointment (like Neosporin without pain relief — the "-caine" ingredients are toxic to cats).
+For minor cat wounds, you can: gently clean with lukewarm water or saline solution (1 teaspoon salt per 2 cups boiled then cooled water), pat dry with clean gauze, and apply a thin layer of plain pet-safe ointment (like Neosporin without pain relief — the "-caine" ingredients are toxic to cats).
 Important: do NOT use hydrogen peroxide (damages healing tissue), alcohol (causes pain and tissue damage), tea tree oil (toxic to cats), or any product containing lidocaine, benzocaine, or other "-caine" ingredients.
 Use an e-collar to prevent licking.
 However, if the wound is from a bite, is deep, shows infection signs, or your cat seems unwell, skip home treatment and go to the vet — cats are very prone to wound infections.

 How long does a burst abscess take to heal on a cat?